ospaarmann/exdgraph/README.md

 If you want to learn more about Dgraph watch [this talk](https://www.youtube.com/watch?v=cHXbYLNa0qQ).

+## Questions / need help?

+If you have questions on how to use ExDgraph, or if you want to propose new features or talk about an issue please head over to the #elixir channel in [Dgraph Slack](https://slack.dgraph.io/).

 ## Contribute

 This is under development and contributions are very welcome.
-Please add a comment under [this issue](https://github.com/ospaarmann/exdgraph/issues/4) to discuss how to help.
+If you want to contribute, please read [our guidelines](https://github.com/ospaarmann/exdgraph/blob/master/CONTRIBUTING.md).
 Please also read the roadmap at the bottom of this Readme to see where I stand and what the next steps are.

 A good start would be to improve test coverage.
 Run `mix coveralls` to see where work is needed.